xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 How can you verify the annoucement is from Bob?
 Let's assume you have Bob's public key.
 This is how we do it.
-and so basically anybody can use bob's public key to decrypt this encrypted contract by bob's private key if the decrypted contract is the same as the published contract it is from bob because only bob's public key can decrypt this encrypted contract right right so then we are sure it is from bob so this is a deny you digital signature why is it now you because you can see here we encrypt the whole tr contract as a bob's digital signature so that's not very efficient it's too long okay and so that's basically what we are doing here
+Basically anybody can use Bob's public key to decrypt the digital signature, that is the encrypted annoucement M. if the decrypted M is the same as the published M, the annoucement M is from Bob because only Bob's public key can decrypt this encrypted M right.
+Then we are sure it is from Bob.

+This is a naive digital signature because you can see here the whole annoucement is encrypted with Bob's private key as the digital signature.
+That's not very efficient since the digital siganture too long.
+When we discuss hash functions, we will see the real world digital siganture.

 one example of a particular crypto and